 uniaxial compressive strength of intact pieces of rock

 nonlinear material constant depending on the rock quality

 coefficient depending on the rock breaking

-Basic parameters of the modified Hoek-Brown model should be determined from in-situ and laboratory measurements.
+The basic parameters of the modified Hoek-Brown model should be determined from in-situ and laboratory measurements.
 To become more acquainted with this model, a brief list of ranges of individual parameters is provided.
-If rock mass classification using GSI is known then it is possible to let the program to determine the H-B parameters by itself.
+If rock mass classification using GSI is known then it is possible to let the program determine the H-B parameters by itself.

 Cohesion (shear strength) c: